pieterkdevilliers/barefoot-business-book/README.md

 The home page features in image of the book itself.
 This ensures the subject of the website is clear to the visitor right away.
 With this image is a headline phrased as a question, to draw the visitor in.
 This leads to a short introduction to the book, as well as a list of key outcomes for the visitor, should they read the book.

 Next on the Home page is the praise for Barefoot Business and the foreword from the book itself.
 This aims to draw the visitor into the book, even before they have a copy in their hand.
-It also helps to build credability for the book and the author.
+It also helps to build credibility for the book and the author.

 At the bottom of the Home page is a short bio of the author, which includes professional as well as personal information, including a photo of the author, to build familiarity.